MaxCodeXTC/lisilinhart.github.io/posts/waapi-introduction.md

 I could have defined the `—planet-color` on the `:root` level, but since I already set the planets colors in the CSS and only want to update the thumb color, I only set it on the input directly, since this is more performant.
 If you wanna know more about CSS Variables performance you can read [this article](https://lisilinhart.info/posts/css-variables-performance) I wrote some time ago.

 ### Conclusion
 I love using GSAP for doing sequenced animations, just because it’s so easy, supports all the browsers, works great with SVG and can do so many amazing things.
-So it took me a little bit to adapt to this different way the WAAPI works.
-In order to take advantage of the Api one still has to have a good knowledge of how CSS animations works, otherwise it will be really hard to use.
+After diving into the Api it became clear, that WAAPI isn't going to replace GSAP, just because GSAP is aimed to do a lot more than the WAAPI.
+In order to take advantage of the Api one still has to have a good knowledge of how CSS animations works, otherwise it will be hard to use.
 Nevertheless I think it’s amazing to get more native animation options on the browser level without needing to load a whole library like GSAP.

 ### Resources
 * [WAAPI Resources - Rachel Nabors](http://rachelnabors.com/waapi)